Find out if your spouse is the problem in your marriage or if the problem is you.

 Kimberly: First question this person says, how can I get my spouse to listen to my wants and needs in fixing our marriage, even when he is still angry with me and he doesn’t want to talk to me?
 Dr.

 There may come a time, if it hasn’t already, when you want to set deadlines for your spouse.
 But when and how might you give that “deadline” to a reluctant spouse?
 You may be thinking that setting that deadline constitutes as a

 When a married person with strong values winds up in a limerent relationship with another person, it leads to cognitive dissonance.
 In that state, the person is emotionally and mentally miserable because their actions are in disharmony with their beliefs and values.

 QUESTION: How do you focus?
 I find myself constantly on the very edge of anxiety moving into the pit of my stomach, losing focus, unable to think or cope with much of anything.
 I really do need to function.
 I

-You are not quite sure how you got yourself into the affair, and even less sure about how to get out of it.
+You are not quite sure how you got yourself into the affair, and even less sure about how to end an affair.
 You love your paramour but hate the sneaking and cheating.
-You vacillate between ending the forbidden relationship and giving yourself totally to it.
-You feel intense emotions for your lover, but even […]
+You vacillate between ending the affair and giving

 Though limerence by its very nature is relatively short-lived (typically lasting somewhere between 3 months and 36 months) it is a very real and intense emotion/feeling.
 When a person decides to leave a limerent relationship, or if they are the one abandoned by the other, the emotions don’t immediately disappear.
 READ MORE